listplus/listplus.github.io/settings.md

 ![](../images/settings-captcha.png)
 - Enable?: Check this to enable reCAPTCHA.
 - Recaptcha key: Recaptcha key.
-- Recaptcha scret: Recaptcha scret.
+- Recaptcha secret: Recaptcha secret.

 When you register new reCAPTCHA site, you should select reCAPTCHA type as `reCAPTCHA v3`